DS-XL/ds-intro-class-2022/final_class/Mock_Basic_Interview.md

 # Mock Interview

+Please complete the following two modules as a mock interview round with a total time spent of around 1 hour.
+It's up to you to dicide how much time to spend on each problem, but I'd recommend spending >=30 minutes on data exploration to make sure you have meaningful results.

 ### Python basics
 Finish at least one of the following two problems and submit your solution on [HackRank.com](https://www.hackerrank.com)